Wallace hints defence spending should increase due to ‘dangerous world’

 Responding to questions from the media afterwards, Mr Wallace also suggested defence spending should increase from 2024-2025.

+Mr Wallace later described the Army’s land fleet as “woefully behind its peers” and it “needs definitely to modernise”.

-Mr Wallace said the Conservative chair of the defence select committee Tobias Ellwood and others believe in increasing defence spending because “it is a more insecure world”, adding “it is a dangerous world” and “I do agree with that”.
+Mr Wallace said the Conservative chairman of the defence select committee, Tobias Ellwood, and others believe in increasing defence spending because “it is a more insecure world”, adding “it is a dangerous world” and “I do agree with that”.

 However, he claimed to be in a “sound position” this year and next year in terms of funding, leaving the question open as to whether more cash should be set aside from 2024-2025 onwards.